michannstoner/rancid-tomatillos/README.md

 We utilized several new technologies for this application, and we felt very comfortable using React despite having learned it in such a short amount of time.
 We also felt the most comfortable applying breakpoints to make our application responsive across different devices than we have in the past.

 #### Challenges
+Cypress proved very challenging for us.
+It was our first time utilizing this tool, and we had to familiarize ourselves with the appropriate syntax and assertion statements, while also learning the testing environment nuances.
+We also had to master stubbing network requests, and simulating errors from the server.

+React Router was challenging to put into place as well, as we had never used it before.

 ### Future Plans for Application